Juggernaut Announces Strategic Investment by Crescat Capital for 19.17% Ownership; Dr. Quinton Hennigh Technical Advisor

-/EIN News/ -- VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Juggernaut Exploration Ltd. (TSX-V: JUGR) (OTCQB: JUGRF) (FSE: 4JE) (the “Company” or “Juggernaut”) is pleased to announce a non-brokered flow through financing of up to $3.0 million dollars.
-Crescat Capital LLC (“Crescat”) has agreed to make a strategic investment representing a 19.17% ownership of the Company post funding on a partially diluted basis.
+VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Juggernaut Exploration Ltd. JUGR JUGRF 4JE (the "Company" or "Juggernaut") is pleased to announce a non-brokered flow through financing of up to $3.0 million dollars.
+Crescat Capital LLC ("Crescat") has agreed to make a strategic investment representing a 19.17% ownership of the Company post funding on a partially diluted basis.
 Juggernaut welcomes this strategic investment from Crescat Capital and technical support from Dr Quinton Hennigh.
-Juggernaut’s projects continue to garner strong interest and support from leading institutions and miners alike, confirming the quality of its three fully permitted, 100% controlled, drill ready projects located in world class geologic terrane of Northwestern British Columbia and the Golden Triangle.
+Juggernaut's projects continue to garner strong interest and support from leading institutions and miners alike, confirming the quality of its three fully permitted, 100% controlled, drill ready projects located in world class geologic terrane of Northwestern British Columbia and the Golden Triangle.

 Dr. Quinton Hennigh has taken on the role as special technical advisor to the Company.
 He is the technical consultant for all Crescat's gold and silver mining investments.
 Dr. Hennigh is a world-renowned exploration geologist with more than 30 years of experience including with major gold mining firms Homestake Mining, Newcrest Mining, and Newmont Mining.